relari-ai/continuous-eval/docs/src/content/docs/metrics/Generation/LLM-Based/llm_faithfulness.md

 datum = {
     "question": "Who wrote 'Romeo and Juliet'?",
-    "retrieved_contexts": ["William Shakespeare is the author of 'Romeo and Juliet'."], "ground_truth_contexts": ["William Shakespeare is the author of 'Romeo and Juliet'."], "answer": "Shakespeare wrote 'Romeo and Juliet'",
+    "retrieved_contexts": ["William Shakespeare is the author of 'Romeo and Juliet'."], "answer": "Shakespeare wrote 'Romeo and Juliet'", }
-    "ground_truths": [
-        "William Shakespeare wrote 'Romeo and Juliet",
-        "William Shakespeare",
-        "Shakespeare",
-        "Shakespeare is the author of 'Romeo and Juliet'" ]
-}
 metric = LLMBasedAnswerCorrectness(LLMFactory("gpt-4-1106-preview"))
 print(metric.calculate(**datum))